 Air fry the pork belly at 350 F for around 30-45 minutes until crispy, flipping occasionally to avoid burning.
 Chop the pork belly into small, bite-sized pieces.
 Set aside

-* If you don’t have access to an air fryer, you can simply either shallow fry the pork in oil until crispy or oven bake at 400 F for 30-45 minutes or until crispy.
+*If you don’t have access to an air fryer, you can either shallow fry the pork in oil or oven bake at 400 F for 30-45 minutes until crispy.

 Melt the butter in a pan over medium heat.
 Sauté the onions until soft and translucent, about 5 minutes.
 Add in the garlic and Thai chilies, and continue to sauté for another 2 minutes until the garlic is golden and fragrant.